ReneFabricius/cifar_ens_2021/README.md

 2. net_accuracies.csv - accuracies of the networks conbined in this experiment,
 3. accuracies.csv - accuracies of the created ensembles.

-## Validation vs training LDA training experiment
+## Validation set vs training set LDA training experiment
 This experiment focuses on the question, whether training LDA on the same set of data as the neural networks were trained on has any adverse effects to the performance of the ensemble as opposed to training on a different set, not presented to the networks during the training.
 Experimment was performed with two slightly different approaches.